-Hey neighbor, can you spare a dime?
+Hey Neighbor, Can You Spare A Dime?

 Your neighbor returns.
 “Please contribute $10,000.
 We believe we can save 100,000 lives.”
 Although that seems like a lot of money for your household, you believe in the sanctity of human life.
 You borrow against your home’s value to help save 100,000 lives.

 You are in shock.
 Your family doesn’t have that kind of money.
 “Liquidate your assets and borrow the money,” you are told by your neighbor.
-“We need to save 2 million lives.”
+“We need to save two million lives.”

 At what point in this example did you tell your neighbor – “No. I’ve given enough.”